The nurse should be cheerful, orderly, punctual, patient, full of faith, — receptive to Truth and Love.

 What might care from a Christian Science nurse look like?

 Christian Science nurses provide practical care that supports a patient’s individual decision to rely on Christian Science for healing.
 They work in tandem with a Christian Science practitioner, who is engaged by the patient to provide healing treatment by prayer.
-Christian Science nurses maintain an environment that is conducive to spiritual healing and includes:
+Christian Science nurses maintain an environment that is conducive to spiritual healing.

 Expectation of a complete and quick healing